 Although the principles of tensegrity are easily demonstrated in simple models, they are built with components on the same size scale, and the essence of biotensegrity is structural and functional inter-dependency between components at multiple size scales; and the following should be considered from this perspective.

-The ‘simplest’ tensegrity model has 3-struts and is referred to as the T3-prism (simplex or tripod); and is the first of an infinite series that continues with the T4-prism (quadruplex), T5-prism (pentaplex) and T6-prism (hexaplex) etc. Although they are called ‘prisms’ they all have a left or right-handed twist between their polygonal ends that conforms to the formula:
+The ‘simplest’ tensegrity model has 3-struts and is commonly referred to as the T3-prism (simplex or tripod); and is the first of an infinite series that continues with the T4-prism (quadruplex), T5-prism (pentaplex) and T6-prism (hexaplex) etc. Although they are called ‘prisms’ they all have a left or right-handed twist between their polygonal ends that corresponds with a class of structures called ‘antiprisms’ and conform to the formula:

 angle of twist = 90o – 180o/n where n = number of struts.

 Thus a T3-prism has a 30o twist between the ends, a T4-prism has a 45o twist and a T5-prism has a 54o twist etc.

 Pugh classified them as ‘cylindrical’ tensegrities and when joined end to end they form what can be called T-helixes.
 Tensegrity helixes are not continuous like springs, but form tubes with struts that are distinct, just like the components in biology (see helix page).

 T3-prisms of opposite chirality can be reconfigured to form a 6-strut tensegrity with nodes (strut-ends) that almost, but not quite, correspond with the vertices of an icosahedron; Kenner classified this as a spherical tensegrity and it is commonly referred to as the Tensegrity-icosahedron, T6-sphere, T6-icosahedron and T-icosa.